quiltdata/quilt/docs/Catalog/Admin.md

 By default, when you add a bucket to the Quilt stack one of two things will happen:

 1. If there is no existing bucket notification, Quilt will attempt to add a new notification
-1. If there is a bucket notification in place, Quilt will see if it provides sufficient notifications
+1. If there is an existing bucket notification, Quilt will use the existing notification if and only if it supports the required events (object creation and deletion)

 If either of the above conditions fails, Quilt will not add the bucket in question.